dado-offbrand/DistuBot/README.md

 # DistuBot
-A personal python-based Discord bot
+A personal python-based Discord bot, which is still a heavy work-in-progress.